iamyanbo/Yanbot/README.md

 TODO:
-- better logic to determine if an item is really spiking or not
+- Better logic to determine if an item is really spiking or not ✅
-- make smart logic/command to not notify user every loop
+- Make smart logic/command to not notify user every loop ✅
+- Fix youtube dl with new discord.py